 Two such farmers are Ryan Power and Adam Davidoff, who operate New Family Farm near Sebastopol, California.
 Their sustainable farming practices include using draft horses rather than motorized equipment to work the land.
-The $3,500 grant they were awarded from The FruitGuys Community Fund, a new non-profit founded in 2013, will go toward the purchase of a horse-drawn manure spreader that will improve soil fertility.
+The $3,500 grant they were awarded from The FruitGuys Community Fund, a new non-profit founded in 2013, went towards the purchase of a horse-drawn manure spreader that will improve soil fertility.

 A Blend of Old and New